sumpygump/djangae/djangae/contrib/search/README.md

 marathon OR race OR run
 ```

-The OR can be lower case, as 'or' is a common word that is not indexed
+The OR can be lower case, as 'or' is a common token that is not indexed

 ## Exact match

-You can combine words together to return documents that have an exact match by using quotes. e.g.
+You can combine tokens together to return documents that have an exact match by using quotes. e.g.

 ```
 "tallest building"